-- A digital marketing plan helps you determine the most effective digital marketing strategies for your business and then put those strategies into action.
+- A digital marketing plan helps you determine the most effective strategies for your business and then put those strategies into action.

 - Without a well-defined digital marketing plan in place, you’ll likely end up wasting money and not making the impact you want.